 In most states, after a case is tried, there is a right to at least one appeal.
 Few cases are retried on appeal.
-In about three-fourths of the states, there is an intermediate level of appellate courts.
+An appellate court examines the record of a case, looking at questions of law and procedure for errors by the court below.
+In about half of the states, there is an intermediate level of appellate courts.